Protect Your Cat and Home From Fleas

 Fleas that stubbornly stick around despite treatment may call for more serious measures.

 Clear the decks.
 Take all pets and family members out of the house, and then coat carpets and other surfaces with a flea spray.
-Sprays that work the best contain the ingredient methoprene or pyriproxyfen.
+Sprays that work the best have the ingredient methoprene or pyriproxyfen.
 If you’re worried about chemicals in the house, try a natural citrus spray.
 Keep pets, kids, and everyone else away until all surfaces have dried.

-Make sure all your pets are treated.
+Make sure all your pets get flea treatment.

 Even in large numbers, fleas are tiny and pretty easy to kill.
 After a few weeks of thorough cleaning, they should stop bugging your cat -- and you.